Ntladi/ELEN4020-Lab-1/README.md

 * GNU Make version 4.1 is used to compile the source code

 In order to produce the results, clone the repository and run the **compute.sh** script in the **scripts** folder.
-The script will compile all the source code located in the **src** folder One compiled the executable files can be found in the **executables** folder.
+The script will compile all the source code located in the **src** folder.
+Once compiled, the executable files can be found in the **executables** folder.
 The MakeFile can also be found in the **executables** folder Miscilanious scripts used to run the algorithm are found in the **scripts** folder.